Below are answers to frequently asked questions about Blue Kik in regards to the Log In, Sign Up, and access token processes.

 No. The service was designed with privacy in mind, so the username / email / password / birthday / display name is never sent to the server and therefore no decisions can be based on it.

 Sometimes, as necessary, the app will route some traffic through my servers to complete the request.
-This is only done as a means to make it work properly and to anonymize you.
+This is only done when the server determines that it won't work otherwise.

 All such connections are end to end encrypted with certificate pinning protection to prevent snooping by me or anyone else.